 Rawand Yazaw in 2018 with students from Prince Hamza Bin Al Hussein School in Jordan.
 Students attended the Model Untied Nations conference to learn about diplomacy, international relations and the United Nations.

-A graduate student in the University of Wisconsin-Milwaukee’s Master of Sustainable Peacebuilding program, she works part-time at Milwaukee’s Islamic Resource Center where she translates for Arab-speaking clients in its domestic violence program and is developing a series of programs for young people aimed at helping them better navigate their new lives.
+A graduate student in the University of Wisconsin-Milwaukee’s Master of Sustainable Peacebuilding program, Rawand Yazaw is fulfilling her fellowship at Milwaukee Muslim Women’s Coalition.
+Yazaw translates for Arab-speaking clients for MMWC ‘s Our Peaceful Home domestic violence program.
+She designed and coordinates the Youth Leadership program aimed at helping young people better navigate their new lives.

-“I hope my work will help them feel a sense of pride and be confident in who they are,” said Yazaw, who is also a fellow in UWM’s newly created Institute for Systems Change and Peacebuilding.
+“I hope my work will help them feel a sense of pride and be confident in who they are.
+I want them to find their passions so they can give back to the community” said Yazaw.

 Rawand working at the Islamic Resource Center

 Yazaw, 29, is one of 17 institute fellows assigned to local nonprofits and agencies, including the Next Door Foundation, the Milwaukee Housing Authority and others.

 The UWM programs, funded in part through the John M. Kohler (now Wm.
 Collins Kohler) Foundation, were created to give students real-world experience in understanding how systems work and how they can be improved to address some of the world’s most intractable problems, from climate change and poverty to health disparities and racism.

 Yazaw learned about the master’s program through a close friend — now a recent graduate of the same program — whom she’d tutored when the woman was studying Arabic in Jordan.
 She was drawn, she said, by its emphasis on “systemic-thinking” and analyzing problems from varying perspectives.